Our favorite thing about this crockpot pulled pork is that ANYONE can make it. Seriously, it's that simple.

 - Massage the spice rub all over the meat in every crevice you can find

-- Wrap tightly in a double wrap of plastic wrap and refrigerate for at least 3 hours, I did mine overnight.
+- Wrap tightly in a double wrap of plastic wrap and refrigerate for at least 3 hours.
+We did ours overnight.
 You can refrigerate this for up to 3 days

 - Transfer your roast to a cutting board